 Cartouche 10 (lower margin): On the right, Haman wearing a turban stands and talks to two women; probably one of them is Zeresh, Haman's wife, at the moment when she is suggesting him to build the gallows for Mordecai (Es.
 5:14).
 In the central part of the cartouche stands the gallows prepared by Haman for Mordecai (Es.
 5:14).
 On the left, Ahasuerus reclines on a bed and two men stand before him; one of them reads from an open book to the king (Es.
 6:1).

-The name "Gaster I" was introduced by Mendel Metzger in an article entitled "The Earliest Engraved Italian Megilloth" published in the "Bulletin of the John Rylands Library" (48:2 (1966), 381‒432, esp.
-390).
-The type was named after Moses Gaster (1856–1939), the rabbi, scholar, and manuscript collector of whose collections a scroll adorned with this pattern formed a part (at present this is the scroll Gaster Hebrew MS 710 stored in the John Rylands Library in Manchester).
+The name "Gaster I" was introduced by Mendel Metzger in his article entitled "The Earliest Engraved Italian Megilloth" (see "Bibliography").
+The type was named after Moses Gaster (1856–1939), the rabbi, scholar, and manuscript collector, who owned a scroll adorned with this pattern (at present this is the scroll Gaster Hebrew MS 710 stored in the John Rylands Library in Manchester).
 At least 25 manuscripts representing this type are still extant and are preserved in private and institutional collections.
-For descriptions of other scrolls representing the same pattern see IDs: 61, 1098, 21702, 34125, 34642, 36105, 36150.
+For their descriptions see "Related objects".

-The pattern features a number of decorative elements common with the scrolls of Klagsbald type (see ID 31, 34766).
+The pattern features a number of decorative elements common with the scrolls of Klagsbald type.

 Bibliography concerning the scroll from the NL:

 National Library of Israel (catalogue)